ClojureBridge/drawing/curriculum/create-something.md

 | | white_flake.png
 ```

-Well, images were ready, it was time to code using Quil API.
+Well, since images were ready, it was time to code using Quil API.
-Clara added a few lines of code to `practice.clj` to load and draw two images.
+Clara added a few lines of code to `setup` and `draw` functions in `practice.clj` to load and draw two images.
-She was careful to write image filenames since it should reflect actual directory structure.
+She was careful to write image filenames because it should reflect actual directory structure.
-At this moment, the code looks like this:
+At this moment, `practice.clj` looks like this:

 ```clojure
 (ns drawing.practice